qbead/qbeadWebsite/content/book/progpatterns.md

 Here is a large example that includes all these features.
 It will use the `Serial.println()` function in order to send messages to the computer.
+Use the `Serial Monitor` tool in the arduino software in order to see these messages being sent back over the USB cable.

 ```c++
 // Here we define a convenient pausing function